Indian Myna control program

 The Indian Myna (Common Myna) is a chocolate brown bird, about 12cm tall, with a black head and neck.
 A striking yellow beak, eye patch, feet and legs are also distinguishing features.

 The Common Myna is sometimes confused with the Noisy Miner (Manorina melanocephala).
-The Noisy Miner is slightly larger (24cm - 29cm) than the Common Myna and its body is predominately grey.
+The Noisy Miner is slightly larger (24cm - 29cm) than the Common Myna and its body is mostly grey.

 Although both species have similar common names, the Noisy Miner is a native honeyeater.
 Both of these species have yellow bills, legs and bare eye skin, however, the Common Myna has large white wing patches that are visible when in flight.